Environment Design for Inverse Reinforcement Learning: Experiments

 \subsection{Recovering the True Reward Function}

-In this experiment, we consider a maze task in which the learner has the ability to add obstacles to a base layout of the maze.
-We visualise the designed mazes and estimated rewards and evaluate whether our approach can recover the true reward function by adaptively constructing these mazes.
+In this experiment, we consider a discrete maze task inspired by minigrid \citep{chevalier2023minigrid}, in which the learner has the ability to add obstacles to a base layout of the maze.
+We visualise the selected mazes and estimated rewards, and evaluate whether our approach can recover the true reward function.

-\paragraph{Experimental Setup.} We consider a maze task in which the goal is to reach one of three goal states while avoiding lava.
-Here, the learner is able to add obstacles to cells and observes two expert trajectories for each constructed maze, which is done to give a stronger learning signal to $\texttt{BIRL}$ so as to require fewer samples.
-The true reward function, which is unknown to the learner, yields reward $1$ in goal states and reward $-1$ in lava states.
-We consider two different base layouts: a basic layout with goal states and lava evenly spread out, Figure~\ref{fig:maze_exp}~(a)-(c), and a second layout with vertical strips of lava which make it challenging to construct mazes so that the right side of the world is being visited, Figure~\ref{fig:maze_exp}~(d)-(f).
-We compare our approach, \texttt{ED-BIRL}, with learning from a fixed maze, and learning from mazes that were randomly created.
-We randomly generate these mazes by adding an obstacle to a cell with probability $0.3$.\footnote{Naturally, such randomly generated mazes can be very different every iteration and we can only display exemplary mazes for domain randomisation in Figure~\ref{fig:maze_exp}.
-However, the presented examples can nevertheless serve as an illustration of the disadvantages of using domain randomisation for IRL.} The inference for all three approaches is done using $\texttt{BIRL}$ and the computed reward estimates are scaled to $[0,1]$ and rounded.
+\paragraph{Experimental Setup.} In the maze task, the objective is to reach one of three goal squares while avoiding lava.
+Here, any maze from the set of environments is obtained by adding, removing, or moving gray obstacles.
+Note that the goal and lava squares cannot be moved.
+The learner gets to select mazes from this set and observes two expert trajectories for every chosen maze.\footnote{We give the learner two trajectories per chosen environment to provide a stronger learning signal to $\texttt{BIRL}$.} The true reward function, which is unknown to the learner, yields reward $1$ in goal squares and reward $-1$ in lava squares.
+We discount the problem by $\gamma = 0.9$, so that the expert tries to reach a goal square as quickly as possible.

+We compare our approach, \texttt{ED-BIRL}, with learning from a single, fixed maze as well as learning from mazes that were randomly generated.
+We randomly generate these mazes by adding an obstacle to a tile with probability $0.3$.\footnote{Naturally, such randomly generated mazes can be very different every iteration, and we can only display exemplary mazes for domain randomisation in Figure~\ref{fig:maze_exp_3rd_round}.
+Nevertheless, the presented examples shall serve as an illustration of the disadvantages of using domain randomisation in IRL, where demonstrations are costly.} The inference for all three approaches is done using $\texttt{BIRL}$ and the computed reward estimates are scaled to $[0,1]$ and rounded to one decimal.